pertusa/ap/docs/cnn.md

 #### 2.5.
 Image augmentation

+	[This part can take about 0,25 hours 🕒️ of personal working.]

 Finally, [image augmentation](https://d2l.ai/chapter_computer-vision/image-augmentation.html#image-augmentation) is a technique used to enhance the diversity of a training dataset without actually collecting new images.
 This is achieved by applying a series of random transformations to the existing images in the dataset, such as rotations, translations, flips, scaling, shearing, and color variations.
 These transformations produce altered versions of the images, which help the model generalize better from the training data, making it more robust to variations it might encounter in real-world data.